dwoods447/online_dating_app/README.md

 ## Overview

 ImSeekingGeeks was the result of my graduate Software Engineering Project Management class.
 I developed the concept and the appplication from start to finish.
-The application used Nuxt.js on the front-end and Express.js on the back-end with a MongoDB database.
+The application uses Nuxt.js on the front-end and Express.js on the back-end with a MongoDB database.